HashDudes/Hedera-Hashlips/README.md

 5) At this point the software is ready to go! - Time to configure for your project!

+*(Optional) To test that everything is correct run the code below and you should seem the test layers generate

+        node index

 -------------------------------------------------------------------------

 6) FIRST!
 Add your layers into the folder within the Hedera-Hashlips folder called "layers".
 Each folder in the layers folder will represent one layer of traits.
 Ex.
 Background, Donut, Icing, Sprinkles.